Skip to main content

 Use caseReach for

-Coding agent (Claude Code, Cursor) capturing your dev sessionsHooks-based SDK
+Coding agent (Claude Code, Cursor, Codex) capturing your dev sessionsHooks-based SDK

 Autonomous TS/JS bot you wrote yourself emitting custom eventsLibrary mode